ericblackburn/k8dash-versioning-strategy/README.md

 **Method**:
 1. Release current content in Stable branch as a Minor/Patch release
-2. Replace Stable branch content with everything from Master branch
+2. Replace Stable branch content with everything from Main branch
 3. Release updated Stable branch as a Major release

 ### Minor/Patch Release